 - Fever with no known cause

+- Cancer that spreads (metastasizes).
 Ewing sarcoma can spread from where it started to other areas, making treatment and recovery more difficult.
-For example, the cancer can spread to other tissues, bone marrow, other bones or to the lungs.
-Ewing sarcoma can also return after treatment.
+Ewing sarcoma most often spreads to the lungs and to other bones.

 - Computerized tomography (CT)

 - Bone scan